US jobless claims tick down to 411,000 as economy heals

 As the pandemic fades, states and cities are lifting more business restrictions — California just fully reopened June 15 — and the economy is picking up as consumers are traveling, eating out more, and visiting movie theaters and amusement parks.
 Growth could top 10% at an annual rate in the April-June quarter, according to the Federal Reserve Bank of Atlanta.

 Economists at Bank of America have estimated that those who earned less than $32,000 a year at their previous jobs can receive more in jobless aid with the extra $300.
-At the same time, the federal expansions of unemployment benefits have made it possible for millions of self-employed and contract workers who were previously not eligible for help to receive aid for the first time.
+At the same time, the federal government last year set up two unemployment benefit programs that covered millions of self-employed and contract workers for the first time.

 Four states — Alaska, Iowa, Mississippi, and Missouri — stopped providing the $300 payment last week.
 All but Alaska also cut off the two programs that covered the self-employed and the long-term jobless.